How to Install WordPress Plugins

 As one of the most popular content management systems (CMS), WordPress offers high flexibility and numerous customization options.
 It offers a wide variety of WordPress plugins, which allow you to tweak your website’s functionality.

-WordPress has its own directory, which includes free and premium plugins.
-These plugins let you add various features, ranging from contact forms and custom newsletters to website caching and security.
+WordPress has its own plugin directory, which includes free and premium plugins.
+These plugins let you add various features, ranging from contact forms and custom newsletters to website caching and WordPress security.

 In this tutorial, we will show the step-by-step process of installing WordPress plugins using three different methods.
 At the end of this article, we will also include a few tips you can follow when looking for new WordPress plugins to improve your site.